 Biblical Literacy Entrance Exam.
 All entering students must take the Biblical Literacy Entrance Exam and pass with a score of 80%.
 This test will be administered to all students during Seminary orientation before the beginning of fall semester.
 As an alternative, the student can take the course GSEM525.
 If students fail the test, they must take the course.
 Passing the course with a grade of at least C+ fulfills the test requirement.
 If students do not pass the course with a grade of at least C+ they must suspend participation in the MDiv program until they pass the test at its next scheduled administration.
-Full information on the test including a list of items that must be mastered in order to pass it is available through the associate dean's office or online at www. andrews.edu/SEM/bket/.
+Full information on the test including a list of items that must be mastered in order to pass it is available through the associate dean's office or online at www. andrews.edu/sem/articles/NT/2007-Study-Guide-Bible-knowledge. pdf.